ibm-cloud-docs/powervs-vpc/vpc-landing-zone-preset.md

 ## ACL
 {: #landing-zone-acl}

-The ACL rules for the Edge VPC allows all traffic.
+The ACL rules for the Edge VPC allow all traffic.

 ### Inbound rules
 {: #landing-zone-acl-inbound}